afonsopacifer/react-calendar/README.md

 > The calendar for developers.

-## How do we write our code?
+## How we write our code

 #### Markup and Behavior with React ecosystem

 > **PS:** The Initial scaffolding started with ejected [React Create App](https://github.com/facebookincubator/create-react-app) structure.

 React components are based on the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) philosophy.
 The entire UI test and the Style Guide are developed in the [Storybook](https://github.com/storybooks/storybook).<br>
-We use the [Afonso Pacifer's JS/JSX Code Style Guide](https://github.com/afonsopacifer/code-style-guide/blob/master/css/CSS.md) with [ESLint](http://eslint.org/) for validate the style and code quality.<br>
+We use the [Afonso Pacifer's JS Code Style Guide](https://github.com/afonsopacifer/code-style-guide/blob/master/js/JS.md) with [ESLint](http://eslint.org/) for validate the style and code quality.<br>
 All unit tests are created with [Jest](https://facebook.github.io/jest/) and some libs like [enzyme](https://github.com/airbnb/enzyme), [Chai](http://chaijs.com/) etc..

 #### Architecture